wp-plugins/tabbed-widgets/readme.txt

 = Widget X doesn't appear in the drop-down selection =

-It is most likely that the widget must be configured before it can be used, therefore place it in the 'Invisible Sidebar Area', refresh the Widget admin page and it should appear in the drop-down selection.
+It is most likely that the widget must be configured before it can be used -- place it in the 'Invisible Sidebar Area', refresh the Widget admin page and it should appear in the drop-down selection.

 == Screenshots ==